airbnb/okreplay/src/docs/index.md

 `ignoreLocalhost`
 : if set to `true` the Betamax proxy will ignore connections to local addresses.
 This is equivalent to setting `ignoreHosts` to `["localhost", "127.0.0.1", InetAddress.localHost.hostName, InetAddress.localHost.hostAddress]`.

+When using the Betamax proxy these additional properties are available:

+`proxyPort`
+: the port the Betamax proxy listens on.
+Defaults to `5555`.

+`proxyTimeout`
+: the number of milliseconds before the proxy will give up on a connection to the target server.
+A value of zero means the proxy will wait indefinitely.
+Defaults to `5000`.

 `sslSupport`
 : if set to `true` the Betamax proxy will also intercept HTTPS traffic.